HENNESSY PHOTO CO.

 Table of Contents

-Most folks come to Colorado looking for a mountain wedding venue, but I’ll be honest–some of these can lean a bit too rustic, and a little too honky-tonk (I get it, we’re in the wild west) for most of my clients.
+Most folks come to Colorado looking for a mountain wedding venue, but I’ll be honest, some of these can lean a bit too rustic, and a little too honky-tonk (I get it, we’re in the wild west) for most of the couples that work with me.
 For that reason, I’ve compiled this list of Denver-area venues that are a bit more industrial, a bit more out-of-the-box, and have a more modern feel than what you might get in the mountains.
-These are also great options for local folks, and for anyone who is coming from out of state (because let’s face it, most of my couples are), it’s a great option to be close to the airport for your guests, and have the best selection of vendors without having to pay a hefty travel fee.
-The best part is, if you stay for a week or so, you can also adventure into the mountains later, but you don’t necessarily have to have a mountain wedding venue for a unique space.

 Moss Denver